omf2097/openomf/INSTALL.md

 git clone https://github.com/omf2097/openomf.git
 ```

-Note that the latest sources do not necessarily compile or they may have bugs.
+Note that the latest sources do not necessarily compile, or they may have bugs.
 To retrieve
 the latest source that compiles but will be out of date, see the
-[releases](https://github.com/omf2097/openomf/releases) section of OpenOMF project in github.
+[releases](https://github.com/omf2097/openomf/releases) section of OpenOMF project in GitHub.

 ### Compiling